This recap has been a long time coming.

 But I digress.

-After the game long time friend and occasional nemesis Tim pulled me up and told me in no uncertain terms
+After the game long time friend and occasional nemesis Tim ("Evil Tim") pulled me up and told me in no uncertain terms:

-But the alternative was knowing that it would feel like shit, all day if I played my Librarius Conclave list.
+But the alternative was knowing that it would feel like shit all day if I played Librarius Conclave.

 Azrael (115pts) - Warlord